 You will need the following forms:

-NB.
-The date requested on the NoVA application form should be the date of registration NOT the date you are travelling.
-Avoid selecting weekends and periods of Stand Down as you will be unable to complete the registration on that date.
+- The date requested on the application form should be the date of registration not necessarily the date of travel.
+(Note 1)

 - v55/5 (pages 1 and 2)